mfederici/JADE/README.md

 this is overwritten
 - `on_epoch_end()`: method called once at the end of each training epoch.
 Don't forget to increment the epoch count if this is overwritten

+Each trainer also has a `end_training()` method that can be called within the training procedure or by any evaluator to terminate the training procedure.

 ### Architectures
 The different architectures that are instantiated in the Trainer described in the previous section